aau-giraf/foodplanner-api/README.md

 }
 ```

-Overwriting environment variables is possible, this is done by add to the `"Infisical"` group.
+Overwriting environment variables is possible, this is done by adding to the `"Infisical"` group.
 Example
 ```json
 ...